ProFatXuanAll/language-model-playground/doc/source/model/index.rst

 --------
 In this project, a :term:`language model` is a deep learning :term:`model` which can predict next possible token conditioned on given tokens.
 Each language model has a :term:`loss function` which can be :term:`optimized` by the language model :term:`training` script :doc:`lmp.script.train_model </script/train_model>`.
-The goal of optimizing a language model objective function is to make a language model have low :term:`perplexity`, which serve as an indication of performing well on next token prediction.
+The optimization goal of a language model is to have low :term:`perplexity`, which serve as an indication of performing well on next token prediction.
-A language model must be paired with a :term:`tokenizer`, and once paired with a tokenizer it cannot change to pair with another tokenizer.
+A language model is paired with one and only one :term:`tokenizer`.
-A tokenizer will share its vocabulary with a language model.
+A language model always predict tokens contained in the paired tokenizer's :term:`vocabulary`.
 When construct a language model, one must first construct a tokenizer and then pass that tokenizer to model constructor.

 .. seealso::